 - Windows Host PC (with Admin access)

-- YUMI (to install DSL to USB and make it bootable)
+- YUMI (to install DSL to USB and make it bootable).
+Alternately use Etcher or the dd command.

 How to Make a Damn Small Linux Live USB